 To date, at least 35 intercountry adoptees in the US have been deported to their country of birth because their adoptive parents did not complete the required naturalization and citizenship process for their child.
+In Canada, adoptees face similar circumstances and can be deported if their parents did not obtain citizenship for them.
 The adoptees who are deported find themselves in a country where they no longer know the language, have no family or community connections, are unable to easily secure employment, and have no cultural familiarity.
 Some intercountry adoptees were never told their parents had not secured their citizenship.
 In other cases, adoptive parents mistakenly believed they had completed the required paperwork or thought citizenship was automatic.
 Some adoptive parents thought the adoptee should make the decision to become a citizen once the child reached adulthood but failed to convey the necessary information or keep the child’s legal permanent status updated.
 Finally, in some instances, intercountry adoptees were removed from their adoptive homes because of abuse or neglect and their lack of citizenship was unknown to child welfare professionals and/or subsequent guardians.

 A child adopted via intercountry adoption is promised permanency.
 Failure in obtaining citizenship fails the adoptee who had no ability to obtain citizenship on their own.
 NACAC believes intercountry adoptees should not be subject to detention and/or deportation because their adoptive parents overlooked, neglected, or failed to take action to obtain citizenship for their child.